confluentinc/examples/security/rbac/docs/index.rst

 -  You can use ``./client-configs/bender.properties`` file to authenticate as ``bender`` from kafka console commands (like ``kafka-console-producer``, ``kafka-console-consumer``, ``kafka-topics`` and the like).
 -  This file is also mounted into the broker docker container, so you can ``docker-compose -p [project-name] exec broker /bin/bash`` to open bash on broker and then use console commands with ``/etc/client-configs/bender.properties``.
 -  When running console commands from inside the broker container, use ``localhost:9092``.
 -  In this example, the ``bender`` client uses the token services for simplicity for this dev environment (e.g. bender.properties uses ``sasl.mechanism=OAUTHBEARER``).
-But in production, the client should use Kerberos, mTLS, or SASL/PLAIN for authentication.
+But in production, the client should use Kerberos or mTLS for authentication.

 ==================